ludwiggr/Rental-ZKPs/heimdall/README.md

 # Heimdall

-Heimdall is a SSI framework based on generic ZKPs.

-# heimdalljs
+This repository contains the implementation of the Heimdall Zero-Knowledge Proof (ZKP) system.

-## Install
+## heimdalljs

-- Install nodejs(@v16.0.0) and npm (@7.10.0)
+The JavaScript implementation of Heimdall is located in the `heimdalljs` directory.
+To use it:

-- Go to heimdalljs
+- Navigate to the `heimdalljs` directory
-- Install dependencies `npm install`
+- Run `npm install` to install dependencies
-- Link the package to the path `sudo npm link`
-- Heimdall is now available by the command `heimdalljs`
+- The CLI scripts are available in `heimdalljs/cli`

-## Usage
+## Example Usage

-The files example-run.sh provide an example run for heimdalljs using the individual presentation types.
-Run and inspect the scripts.
-They are located in heimdalljs/test/*
+The files `example-run.sh` provide examples for using the Heimdall CLI with different presentation types.
+These scripts are located in `heimdalljs/test/*`.
+Review and run these scripts to understand the workflow.

-## Circom
+## Circuit Implementation

-The circuits of the presentations are located in the folder circom.
-These are not required for the usage of heimdalljs since their resulting ZKeys are stored in heimdalljs/zkp.
+The circuits of the presentations are located in the `circom` folder.
+These are not required for usage since their resulting ZKeys are stored in `heimdalljs/zkp`.